chiefonboarding/Documentation/docs/Development.md

 # Developing on ChiefOnboarding

-If you want to contribute or just play around with the source code, clone this repo on your computer and then run this to get it running with Docker:
+If you want to contribute or just play around with the source code, the first step would be to download the source code.
+Up next, you will have to set up the configutation file.
+There is an example file in `back/back`.
+Change the name of that file (`.env.example`) to `.env`.
+Then run this to get it up and running:

 ```
 docker-compose up